After pulling billions, former Pimco investors may not be better off

 Indeed, outflows from Pimco are slowing.
 In November, the Pimco Total Return Fund bled $9.5 billion, but that compares with a record $27.5 billion of withdrawals in October and $23.5 billion reported for September, according to the firm.

-"We've been very stable in implementing our investment process from the first day of Bill's departure," Dan Ivascyn, who replaced Gross, told Reuters Tuesday.
+"We've been very stable in implementing our investment process from the first day of Bill's departure," Dan Ivascyn, who replaced Gross, told Reuters Tuesday [ID:nL2N0TM1ZX].
 "From that perspective, we've been in very good shape."

-The bulk of money leaving Pimco went to reasonably priced and top-performing funds managed by BlackRock, TCW's Metropolitan West Asset Management, DoubleLine Funds and The Vanguard Group.
+The bulk of money leaving Pimco went to reasonably priced and top-performing funds managed by BlackRock (BLK.N), TCW's Metropolitan West Asset Management, DoubleLine Funds and The Vanguard Group [ID:nL1N0SX0XT].

 LAGGING PEERS